unikorn-cloud/identity/README.md

 ### 3rd Party Service Integration

-When using an integration such as the [Unikorn Kubernetes Service](https://github.com/unikorn-cloud/kubernetes) you will need to configure system account to RBAC mappings.
+When using an integration such as the [Kubernetes Service](https://github.com/unikorn-cloud/kubernetes) you will need to configure system account to RBAC mappings.
 3rd party services usually act on behalf of a user, and as such need elevated global privileges, so as to avoid giving the end user permission to sensitive endpoints.

 In the earlier `values.yaml` manifest, the following section was defined: